The conjugacy problem for automorphism groups of countable homogeneous structures: Digraphs

 \section{Digraphs}

-For us, the terms \emph{directed graph} and \emph{digraph} both mean an antisymmetric and irreflexive binary relation (a Graph Theorist\texttrademark\ would use the term \emph{oriented graph}).
+For us, a \emph{digraph} is an antisymmetric and irreflexive binary relation.
 The countable homogeneous digraphs have been classified by Cherlin \cite{cherlin}.
 The following catalog of these digraphs also serves as a table of contents for this section.

 \begin{itemize} \item We have already mentioned $\QQ$, $S(2)$, and $S(3)$, which can all be viewed as digraphs (sections~\ref{sec:linear} and~\ref{sec:local}) \item The generic tournament $\mathcal T$ (section~\ref{sec:tournament}) \item Generic independent set avoiding digraphs $\Lambda_n$ (section~\ref{sec:tournament}) \item Compositions of certain tournaments with $I_n$ (section~\ref{sec:composite}) \item Slight modifications of certain tournaments $\hat T$ (section~\ref{sec:hat}) \item Generic tournament-avoiding digraphs $\Gamma_{\mathcal F}$ (section~\ref{sec:Tfree}) \item Generic complete multipartite digraphs (section~\ref{sec:multipartite}) \item Semigeneric multipartite digraph \cite{cherlin-imprimitive} (not treated) \item Generic partial order $\mathcal P$ (not treated) \item Shuffled generic partial order $P(3)$ (not treated) \end{itemize}